ProfessorNavigator/communist/README.md

 ### STUN list

  Program uses STUN servers to determine own 'external' IPv4 address.
 Some server's addresses are already placed to ../share/Communist/StunList file, but you may need to change them.
 Program will work even with one STUN server available, but optimal quantity is three (3).
 Each server's address must be placed to new line and must include ip  address and port or 'string' address and port (see default StunList file as example).
 If you place addresses in 'string' form, be aware that program needs to determine their ips  by DNS request first,  this operation may take some time on startup.

-### View

- There is  ../share/Communist/mainWindow.css file.
-You can customize program's view by changing css properties inside it (see source code and [https://docs.gtk.org/gtk4/css-properties.html]() for more details).
-Put your own image to ../share/Communist/background.jpeg if you want to change background of main window (image must be in jpeg).

 ## Plans